imavisingh03/Real-Time-Gesture-Recognition-using-AI/README.md

 This project showcases a sample program that recognizes hand signs and finger gestures through detected key points.

-❗️ This is the English-translated version of the original repo.
-All content is translated to English, including comments and notebooks. ❗️

 ## Contents
 - About
 - Setup